cbouvat/cbouvat/README.md

 # Hi 👋, I'm Camille Bouvat!

-I have been a Web developer since 2008, based in Toulouse 🇫🇷.
+I have been a web developer since 2008, based in Toulouse 🇫🇷.

 ## Skills

-- PHP with Laravel Framework.
+- PHP with the Laravel framework
-- Javacript with VueJS and Alpine.
+- JavaScript with Vue.js and Alpine.js
-- Database with MariaDB, MySQL, SQlite & PostgreSQL
+- Databases: MariaDB, MySQL, SQLite, and PostgreSQL
-- Container with Docker.
+- Containerization with Docker
-- CSS vanilla and with Bootstrap, Tailwind CSS & Sass.
+- CSS (vanilla) and frameworks: Bootstrap, Tailwind CSS, and Sass

 ## Training
-- Conducting training sessions on HTML, CSS, PHP, and Laravel.
+- Conducting training sessions on HTML, CSS, PHP, and Laravel

 ## Get in Touch
 - Visit my website: [cbouvat.com](https://cbouvat.com)